NirjalDahal/swasthanepal/README.md

 # Swastha Nepal

-A nepali medical app with comprehensive features.
+A Nepali medical app with comprehensive features.

 ## Getting Started

-This project is a starting point for a Flutter application.
+The following tools were used for the development of this project:

 A few resources to get you started if this is your first Flutter project: